-Fourth Street, Anderson Rd, Auglen Park, Still Cove, Tagesen, Pioneer Drive, White Mud Falls
+Fourth Street, Anderson Road, Auglen Park, Still Cove, Tagesen Boulevard, Pioneer Drive and White Mud Falls

-We know the Fishing and Boating is great in Alexander, but if you enjoy activities on terra firma we'd like to suggest you visit the North Star Trail off Highway 59.
-This 25km long trail in the Bel Air forest was once used for logging, and it was the only trail to the beaches.
-It is sandy, rocky and swampy so you can enjoy all types of terrain here.
-The North Star Trail offers a good 1 1/2 to 2 hours of driving and exploration (and a lot longer on foot!).
-If you stay on the road itself, it will take you to the Stead Road 25km south, but if you want to explore all the possibilities, the trail system can take you to Victoria Beach, Pine Falls and Grand Beach.
-The Trail has many interesting attractions and lots of wildlife if you don’t make too much noise.
+Fishing and Boating is fantastic in the RM of Alexander, but if you enjoy activities on land we recommend that you visit the Red River North Trail off Provincial Trunk Highway (PTH) 59.
+This portion of the trail is 25 km long trail in the Bel Air forest that was once used for logging and was the only trail to the beaches.
+It offers a variety of terrain; sandy, rocky and swampy so if you are a hiking enthusiast you will thoroughly enjoy your experience.
+The Red River North Trail offers approximately 1.5 to 2 hours of driving and exploration.
+If you stay on the highway, it will take you to Stead Road which is 25 km south, but if you want to explore all the possibilities, the trail system can take you to Victoria Beach, Pine Falls and Grand Beach.
+The Trail offers many interesting attractions and a variety of wildlife to enjoy.

 The wildlife, the wonderful forest, and the beautiful fresh air all make this trail an unforgettable experience and one that you will want to return to over and over again!

 We'd like to connect you to others who feel as passionately about the lake areas as we do so we'll be adding links here from time to time.
 Please check out the Eastern Beaches